 In this video, we are going to look at samples and surveys.
+After you finish this lesson, view all of our Algebra 1 lessons and practice problems.

 First, let’s identify a population.
 A population is a total group of something that we are going to analyze.
 For example, if we wanted to see where the high school seniors want to go on a school trip, then the population is high school seniors.
 Instead of asking every single high school senior, we only want to look at part of the group.
 This part of the group is called a sample.
 It would be much easier and more efficient to only interview a percent of the high school seniors.
 We can safely assume that the opinions of this percentage can represent the high school seniors as a whole if we pick the sample wisely.